andrew-selvia/journal/todo/static-site-generators.md

 For the purposes of this website, [Laika](https://github.com/planet42/Laika) is used to transform a directory of Markdown files to HTML.
 Its feature set extends beyond this use case, of course.
 It also supports input in reStructuredText format & output in EPUB or PDF format.
 According to its creator, Laika is commonly used for Scala library projects' documentation websites and books.
 To get acquainted with Laika, use [the demo app](http://planet42.org).

+When you begin using Laika, take note of [the documentation's warning regarding fenced code blocks](http://planet42.github.io/Laika/07-reference/03-spec-compliance.html#github-flavored-markdown) so that you aren't surprised if you run into issues:

+> Fenced code blocks need a preceding bland line to be recognized by Laika's parser for now.

 ##### Documentation

 Laika is exquisitely-documented.
 Not only are the features described, but also low-level details about how to use & extend the APIs are provided.
 Many subtle details of this website are powered by Laika functionality.
 Below is a list of links to interesting sections of the Laika documentation.